-Here at Aceable, we help people get their driver licenses.
-And since there’s a listicle for everything these days, we thought we’d make one for driver license designs, ranking them worst to best.
+Here at Aceable, we help people get their Texas drivers license , California drivers license , Florida drivers license , and really licenses for every state .
+And since there's a listicle for everything these days, we thought we'd make one for driver license designs, ranking them worst to best.

 In short, don't take these driver license design rankings too seriously.
 The design is less important than what they enable you to do (drive, duh.)
 But if your state ranks at the top of the list, definitely brag about it.
 Now on to the rankings!

 I'm so sorry, Oklahoma, but you're last.

 Couldn't find a good image of a New Hampshire driver license, so by default ...

 Driver License Office Employee: You know the patterns that a lie detector makes?

 Should we color in the rest?
 Nah, just leave it white.